rick-rose/python-decision-tree/README.md

 # Python Decision Tree

 ## Description
-This is a decision tree using Premier League Table results from 1993 to 2023 to predict table ranking.
+This is a decision tree using the Wine Quality Dataset.

 ## Technologies
 + Python